 When the concept of other role models comes up, parents often think about negative role models, such as celebrities or sports figures who behave in reprehensible ways and yet have our children’s attention and admiration.

 Children may assume that the behaviors of negative role models are typical, safe, and acceptable.

 The good news is that with a strong relationship with your children, you can impart values that will counter the negative influences from the media or peers.
 You can intervene by emphasizing that role models who exhibit inappropriate behavior are not acceptable.

-Some suggestions to help you talk to your children about role models who have made mistakes are:
+Talk to your children about role models who have made mistakes:

 - Remind your children that all people have good and bad qualities and that anyone can make a mistake.